 Cover pool support could provide additional rating stability.
-If the rating of RKD would be downgraded to BBB-, the maintained nominal overcollateralisation of 6.8% as of December 2024 would be sufficient to support the highest achievable rating on the mortgage covered bonds.
+If the rating of RKD would be downgraded to BBB-, the maintained nominal overcollateralisation of 6.9% as of December 2024 would be sufficient to support the highest achievable rating on the mortgage covered bonds.

-The bonds are covered by a granular portfolio of predominantly Danish residential and commercial mortgage loans.
-As of December 2024, 3.3% of the loans account for loans secured by property in Sweden and Norway.
-Commercial loans account for 27.3%.
-Of those, half are secured by office properties followed by agriculture (24.7%).
-66.3% of the mortgage loans have a residential purpose of which 95.8% are owner occupied.
-Another 6.4% of the cover pool account for substitute assets which provide for most of the programmes overcollateralisation.
-Credit risk is remote and benefits from the low average loan to value of 48.9%.
-The mortgage loans are either floating or fixed with a reset date.
+The bonds are covered by a granular portfolio of Danish residential and commercial mortgage loans.
+As of December 2024, Commercial loans account for 10.7%.
+Down from 18.7% 12 months earlier.
+Of those, half are secured by office properties followed by agriculture (18.5%).
+82.8% of the mortgage loans have a residential purpose of which 87.0% are owner occupied.
+Another 6.5% of the cover pool account for substitute assets which provide for most of the programmes overcollateralisation.
+Credit risk is remote and benefits from the low average loan to value of 44.4%.
+All mortgage loans are fixed for life.

-Market risk is widely eliminated as RKD funds its lending by issuing covered bonds subject to the specific balance principle.
+Market risk is eliminated as RKD funds its lending by issuing covered bonds subject to the specific balance principle.
 The specific balance principle means that RKD issues bonds matching the ongoing disbursement of mortgage loans on terms and conditions that mirror the terms and conditions of the borrower.
-However, given the loans' interest resets, bonds my need to refinance at new terms when loans are prolonged.
-This in principle can expose the covered bonds to refinancings risks and may stress the borrower's affordability.